The attached video (starting at 5:06) perfectly summarises the three building blocks of intrinsic motivation: Mastery, Autonomy and Purpose.

 Several years later, enter Wikipedia: the free-access, free-content encyclopedia that uses millions of predominantly anonymous authors.
 In contrast to Encarta, these authors were not rewarded with money, but instead a sense of community and recognition as experts that go the extra mile.

-Mastery: WikiAuthors showcase their thought leadership and garner respect in a community of relevant others.
+: WikiAuthors showcase their thought leadership and garner respect in a community of relevant others.

-Autonomy: WikiAuthors have the sense of self-direction; contributing freely without requests from authoritative others.
+: WikiAuthors have the sense of self-direction; contributing freely without requests from authoritative others.

-Purpose: By contributing content, WikiAuthors are part of a laudable movement that provides free education to the masses.
+: By contributing content, WikiAuthors are part of a laudable movement that provides free education to the masses.

 Fast forward to today.
 Wikipedia has 38 million pages in 270 languages.
 At its peak, Encarta had 62,000 pages in 6 languages.
 Wikipedia continues to grow, and its contributors maintain this winning formula of Mastery, Autonomy and Purpose.